IN THE YEAR THAT KING UZZIAH DIED (EXCERPT OF KINGDOM CONCEPTS)

 Christ is the Lord who smote Uzziah with leprosy and also the Lord who was beheld by Isaiah the Prophet.

-Above it [the throne of Christ] stood the seraphims: each one had six wings; with twain he covered his face, and with twain he covered his feet, and with twain he did fly.
-(Isaiah 6:2)
+Above it stood seraphim; each one had six wings: with two he covered his face, with two he covered his feet, and with two he flew.
+(Isaiah 6:1-2)

 The seraphim covered their faces.
 The covering of the faces means that self-exaltation cannot look upon the Lord of Glory.